wurmlab/genomicscourse/2020/practicals/reference_genome/read-cleaning.md

 [cutadapt](https://cutadapt.readthedocs.io/en/stable/) is a versatile tool for cleaning FASTQ sequences.

+We have a dummy command below to trim reads using cutadapt.
+Can you tell from cutadapt's documentation the meaning of `--cut` and `--quality-cutoff` options?
+To identify relevant cutoffs, you'll need to understand [base quality scores](https://learn.gencore.bio.nyu.edu/ngs-file-formats/quality-scores/) and examine the per-base quality score in your FastQC report.

-Based on the results from FastQC, replace `REPLACE` and `REPLACE` below to appropriately trim from the beginning (`--cut`) and end (`--quality-cutoff`)  of the sequences.
+Accordingly, replace `REPLACE` and `REPLACE` below to appropriately trim from the beginning (`--cut`) and end (`--quality-cutoff`) of the sequences.
 Do not trim too much!! (i.e. not more than a few nucleotides).
 Algorithms are generally able to cope with a small amount of errors.
 If you trim too much of your sequence, you are also eliminating important information.

 ```bash
 cutadapt --cut REPLACE --quality-cutoff REPLACE input/reads.pe2.fastq.gz > tmp/reads.pe2.trimmed.fq